 The good news is that goat milk mostly contains the A2 beta-casein protein!
 This along with goat milks naturally homogenized fat structure makes it easier to digest.
 Because goat milk has less alpha s1-casein and more beta-casein (making it more similar to human milk) goat milk forms a softer curd in the stomach which also aids in digestion and protein utilization.

 All of these points make goat milk a great option for children and adults alike who often experience bloating, gas or upset stomach from consuming cow's milk.

 Goat milk may also help reduce eczema, congestion and other conditions associated with the consumption of cow's milk.

 Goats are highly intelligent and curious creatures that create natural bonds with their own family and with their human families.
 They are boisterous and social animals that need an environment that is nurturing of their natural behaviors.
 They're also picky eaters!

-Our goats are raised on our family farms, with unrestricted access to the outdoors and landscapes that create interest and natural activities for goats (such as climbing!)
+Our goats are raised on our family farms and have access to the outdoors and landscapes that create interest and natural activities for goats (such as climbing!)
 We grow specific pasture plants that are best suited to their nutritional requirements, and deliver it right to them several times per day!

 Goat farming creates a lower environmental impact than traditional factory cow farming as goats consume less food and produce less manure than cows.
 They also require less space to maintain optimal conditions for their care and welfare.